ahmed-m-elgalf/Examination-System/README.md

 - topics covered in course based on course ID
 - questions in  the exam with student answers based on exam ID and student ID

-developed data mart/DWH to analyze system performance and  for reporting purposes by identifying facts and dimensions and getting required tables from operational system

-developed SSIS packages to populate fact and dimension tables

 built interactive dashboard using power bi to visualize data and help managerial level discover insights related to system

 ### Technologies Used